GallagherSecurity/cc-rest-docs/training/README.md

 The visitor type (an access group) is there so that visitors can have PDF values assigned before they arrive.
-This is useful for aids to identification such as photos and driver's licence or passports numbers.
+This is useful for aids to identification such as photos and driver's licence or passport numbers.
 Recall that in order to hold a value for a PDF, a cardholder must be in one of the PDF's access groups.

 The visitor access groups (not the visitor _type_ access group) are there so that after a visitor